WBK-Robotics/pybullet_industrial/docs/source/how_to_use.rst

     :align: center
     :alt: cutting_force

-Here the chip thickness exponent as well as the material specific force are dependent on the material being cut.
+Here the chip thickness exponent, as well as the material specific force, are dependent on the material being cut.
-For the purposes of this library these parameters are stored in the `milling_properties` dictionary of the :class:`MillingTool` class.
+For this library these parameters are stored in the `milling_properties` dictionary of the :class:`MillingTool` class.
 This means that people have to change these values manually in the tool when switching between materials.

+..
+TODO:: what are the default settings and what do they correspond to?

 ***************